 Create a poster about the topic you want to share!
 You can make an interactive body systems poster, interactive display about an animal, display the life cycle of plants, share great poetry, and more!
 The possibilities are endless!Once you've researched a topic, design a poster with images and text to display what you've learned.

-You can record your audio directly in Scratch, or record in Audacity and upload to Scratch.
+You can record your audio directly into our Makey Makey Sampler or record and code audio in Scratch.

 If you are recording poetry, make sure your voice matches the mood and tone of the poem you are sharing.
 Practice what you will record multiple times before recording.